Tomino2112/html5ImagePreview/README.md

 Script does not require any third party library (jQuery, Mootools etc.).
 Full functionality has been tested on PC, Android and iOS.

+Supported Image formats:

+- JPG
+- JPEG
+- PNG
+- GIF
+- SVG
+- WEBP (only chrome)

-Example and Documentation at http://tomasdostal.com/projects/html5ImagePreview
+Find Example and Documentation at http://tomasdostal.com/projects/html5ImagePreview

 Enjoy!